Manually create or edit the CloudWatch agent configuration file - Amazon CloudWatch

 If you set this value below 60 seconds, each metric is collected as a high-resolution metric.
 For more information, see High-resolution metrics.

 • append_dimensions – Optional.
-Additional dimensions to use for only the disk metrics.
+Specify key-value pairs to use as additional dimensions for only the disk metrics.
 If you specify this field, it is used in addition to dimensions specified in the append_dimensions field that is used for all types of metrics collected by the agent.

 • diskio – Optional.
 Specifies that disk i/o metrics are to be collected.
 This section is valid only for Linux instances.
 This section can include the following fields: